anantakumari04/JournalApp_SpringBoot/README.md

     <groupId>org.projectlombok</groupId>
     <artifactId>lombok</artifactId>
 </dependency>

-🚀 Future Improvements
-🔄 Refresh Token
-📱 Frontend Integration
-📊 Dashboard
-🤖 AI Journal Suggestions

-🧠 Key Concepts Used
-🔐 Authentication vs Authorization
-🪪 Stateless Authentication (JWT)
-🔑 Password Hashing (BCrypt)
-🧱 Layered Architecture (Controller → Service → Repository)
-☁️ Cloud Database Integration
-📌 Future Enhancements
+🚀 Future Enhancements

-🚀 Refresh Token Mechanism
+🔄 Refresh Token Mechanism
 📱 Frontend (React / Android)
-📊 Analytics Dashboard
+📊 Dashboard & Analytics
 🔔 Notifications
-🧠 AI-based Journal Suggestions
+🤖 AI-based Journal Suggestions
 🙌 Contribution

+Contributions are welcome!
-Feel free to fork this repo and contribute! 💙
+Fork the repo and submit a PR 💙

 👩‍💻 Author

 Ananta Kumari (Nova 💫)

+⭐ If you like this project, give it a star!